TestArmada/magellan-saucelabs-executor/README.md

 # :warning::warning: DEPRECATED :warning::warning:

-This project, and it's related TestArmada projects, will no longer being supported.
+This project, and it's related TestArmada projects, will no longer be supported.
 No further work from the owners will be done, and no PRs will be reviewed.

 # Magellan-Saucelabs-Executor